bitcoin/bitcoin/doc/developer-notes.md

 ### Generating Documentation

-The documentation can be generated with `make docs` and cleaned up with `make clean-docs`.
-The resulting files are located in `doc/doxygen/html`; open `index.html` in that directory to view the homepage.
+The documentation can be generated with `cmake --build <build_dir> --target docs`.
+The resulting files are located in `<build_dir>/doc/doxygen/html`; open `index.html` in that directory to view the homepage.

-Before running `make docs`, you'll need to install these dependencies:
+Before building the `docs` target, you'll need to install these dependencies:

 Linux: `sudo apt install doxygen graphviz`